devops-anilkumar/shell-scripting/README.md

 # shell-scripting

-this is the repository for all my project automation
+this is the repository for all my project automation of my project